 Practitioners Certificate in Information Assurance Architecture

 The Practitioners Certificate in Information Assurance Architecture (PCIAA) course prepares the student for a career in security architecture.
 A Security Architect (SA) is a senior-level enterprise architect role, either within a dedicated security team or as part of a more general Enterprise Architecture (EA) team.
 It also provides the opportunity for those already within these roles to enhance or refresh their knowledge and in the process gain a qualification, recognised by industry, which demonstrates the level of knowledge gained.
-This course prepares the student to challenge either the British Computer Society’s 'Practitioner Certificate in Information Assurance Architecture' (PCiIAA) exam or the 'CREST Registered Technical Security Architect' (CRTSA) exam for Senior or Lead Practitioners.
-It has been designed to cover all learning objectives required of all domains covered in both certifications.
+This course prepares the student to challenge either the British Computer Society’s 'Practitioner Certificate in Information Assurance Architecture' (PCiIAA) exam.
+It has been designed to cover all learning objectives required of all domains covered in the certification.

 Who should attend?

-- Students who wish to gain the BCS PCiIAA or CREST's CRTSA certificate and qualify as a Practitioner, Senior Practitioner or Lead Practitioner in Security Architecture under the CESG Certified Professional (CCP) scheme
+- Students who wish to gain the BCS PCiIAA certificate and qualify as a Practitioner, Senior Practitioner or Lead Practitioner in Security Architecture.

 - System administrators who wish to become security architects